Primary election results! The elections take place on November 6.

-Julia Pemberton is seeking re-election as First Selectman.
-When she was first elected in 2013, Julia brought with her a list of goals and new ideas for Redding that touched nearly every department, service and employee in the town.
+Julia Pemberton: When she was first elected in 2013, Julia brought with her a list of goals and new ideas for Redding that touched nearly every department, service and employee in the town.
 Progress has been made on all fronts.
 From Georgetown and roads, to improved services, constituent engagement and government transparency, Julia brings an entrepreneur’s mindset to the municipal CEO’s job.
-Julia has sixteen years of service in town in senior leadership roles, having served four years as a member of the Board of Selectmen, and is a former Chair of the Region 9 Board of Education.
+Julia has eighteen years of service in town in senior leadership roles, having served four years as a member of the Board of Selectmen, and is a former Chair of the Region 9 Board of Education.
 After a twenty year career in publishing, Julia’s passion for advocacy and public policy led her to the non-profit sector where she was the Director of Communications and Public Affairs for the Connecticut Challenge.
 Julia’s advocacy, marketing, and communications skills provide her with the ability to develop effective and fiscally sound policies, and build consensus.
-Julia has earned a cross endorsement from the Redding Republican Town Committee.
+Julia has earned cross endorsements from the Redding Republican Town Committee.

 Margaret “Peg” O’Donnell a Certified Public Accountant by trade, has lived in Redding for over 24 years.
 She and her husband, Scott, have raised their three children in town.
 Peg founded Topstone Financial Consultants in 1987 and continues to work as a CPA.
 She spent 14 years as the elected treasurer for the Town of Redding, as well as a year on the Board of Finance.
 In addition, Peg has been a board member of many organizations in town.
 Her affiliations include board positions with the Mark Twain Library, New Pond Farm, the Redding League of Women Voters, Redding Neighbors and Newcomers, RES PTA and the Redding Cub Scouts.
 Her work also affords her many opportunities to interact with residents of Redding on a professional level.
 These interactions give Peg the broad knowledge of the town, its finances and its residents to ensure that she thinks carefully about the best interests of all Redding residents when issues come before the Board of Selectmen.